 Bicycles must be registered and display a current Centre Region permit.
 The permit issued on the University Park campus is identical to the one issued by the Borough of State College.
 Bicycles registered by the Borough of State College are valid on the University Park campus, and those registered at University Park are valid in the Borough of State College.
 All of the information in this section also applies to mopeds.

-Click here to register your bike online for free with Bike Index.
+Click here to register your bike for free through the Penn State Bike Index page.
 Permits are mailed the following business day to the recipient's local address.

 Can't find your bike's serial number?
 Check out this great guide from Bike Index.